liquidinstruments/moku-examples/docs/api/reference/waveformgenerator/Multi-instrument Context.md

 `<slot>` is required and depends on the `hardware` and `platform` combination.
 Read more about [slots](../../getting-started/starting-mim.md#selecting-the-multi-instrument-mode-configuration)

 ::: warning
-Multi-instrument mode should be enabled before configuring Waveform Generator in one of the slots.
+Multi-Instrument Mode should be enabled before configuring Waveform Generator in one of the slots.
 Read [Platform](../moku/platform.md)
 :::